38 Different Species of Wild Cats

 It is renowned for its agility and remarkable climbing skills.
 This beautiful cat has a slender body, a long tail, and large, expressive eyes.

-Its coat is soft and dense, ranging from gray to brown, with distinctive spots and stripes that help camouflage it in the dense forest foliage.
+Its soft and dense coat, ranging from gray to brown, has distinctive spots and stripes that help camouflage it in dense forest foliage.

 The Margay is primarily arboreal, spending most of its time in trees.
-It has specialized adaptations that enable it to navigate the forest canopy easily.
+Its specialized adaptations enable it to navigate the forest canopy easily.

 Its hind legs can rotate 180 degrees, allowing it to move headfirst down trees or even hang upside down.